osahner/kotlin-spring-boot-rest-jpa-jwt-starter/README.md

 # result: Pong!%
 ```

-:exclamation: If you develop on Apple Silicon you can use the simple script `contributed/buildDocker.sh`.
+:exclamation: If you develop on Apple Silicon (like me) you can use the simple script `contributed/buildDocker.sh`.
 Option `-p` is for **production** build (`--platform=linux/amd64` instead of `--platform=linux/arm64/v8` without)

 ### Why

-This is my tiny backend cookbook.
-I need and use it on regular basis for different small to midsized projects.
+This is my little backend cookbook.
+I need and use it regularly for various small to medium-sized projects.
 * Like it -> use it.
-* Found an error -> please tell me.
+* Found an error -> please [report](https://github.com/osahner/kotlin-spring-boot-rest-jpa-jwt-starter/issues).

 ### Changelog
 * _v0.8.3-SNAPSHOT_: spring-boot 2.7.x, java 17